Horatio Hornblower: Characteristics

-Hornblower is courageous and intelligent, and a skilled seaman, but he is burdened by intense reserve, introspection and self-doubt, and is described as "unhappy and lonely".
+Hornblower is courageous and intelligent, and a skilled seaman, but he is burdened by intense reserve, introspection, and self-doubt, and is described as "unhappy and lonely".
 Despite numerous personal feats of extraordinary skill and cunning, he belittles his own achievements by numerous rationalisations, remembering only his fears.
 He consistently ignores or is unaware of the admiration in which he is held by his fellow sailors.
-He regards himself as cowardly, dishonest, and, at times, disloyal, never crediting his ability to persevere, think rapidly, organise or cut to the heart of a matter.
-His sense of duty, his hard work and his drive to succeed make these imagined negative characteristics undetectable by everyone but him.
-He obsesses over petty failures that reinforce his poor self-image.
-His introverted nature isolates him from the people around him, including his closest friend, William Bush, and his wives never fully understand him.
-He is guarded with almost everyone, unless the matter is the business of discharging his duty as a King's officer, when he is clear and decisive.
+He regards himself as cowardly, dishonest, and at times, disloyal, never crediting his ability to persevere, think rapidly, organise, or cut to the heart of a matter.
+His sense of duty, his hard work, and his drive to succeed make these imagined negative characteristics undetectable by everyone but him.
+He frets obsessively over petty failures that reinforce his poor self-image.
+His introverted nature and incredibly high standards isolate him from the people around him, including his closest friend, William Bush, with whom he is frequently foul-tempered.
+He is guarded with almost everyone, unless the matter is the business of discharging his duty as a king's officer, when he is clear and decisive.

-Hornblower possesses a highly developed sense of duty, though on occasion he is able to set it aside.
-For example, in Hornblower and the Hotspur he contrives an escape for his personal steward who would otherwise have been hanged for striking a superior officer.
+Hornblower possesses a highly developed sense of duty, refusing to put personal benefit in the way of the best interests of his service and his country.
+This is frequently misinterpreted by those around him as either modesty or false humility, though he often fails to even recognise the possibility existed until it is pointed out to him in retrospect.
+On occasion, however, he is able to set his duty aside, usually in order to show loyalty to someone he respects.
+For example, in Hornblower and the Hotspur, he contrives an escape for his personal steward who would otherwise have been hanged for striking a superior officer.
 Hornblower is philosophically opposed to flogging and capital punishment, and is pained when circumstances or the Articles of War force him to impose such sentences.

 He suffers from seasickness at the start of each of his voyages.
-As a midshipman he becomes seasick at the sheltered roadstead of Spithead.
-He is tone-deaf and finds music an incomprehensible irritant: in a scene in Hornblower and the Hotspur he is unable to recognise the British national anthem.
+As a midshipman, he becomes seasick at the sheltered roadstead of Spithead.
+He is tone-deaf and finds music an incomprehensible irritant; in a scene in Hornblower and the Hotspur, he is unable to recognise the British national anthem.

-A voracious reader, he can discourse on both contemporary and classical literature.
+A voracious reader, he can provide discourse on both contemporary and classical literature.
 His skill at mathematics makes him both an adept navigator and a talented whist player.
 He uses his ability at whist to supplement his income during a poverty-stricken period of inactivity.
+Due to time spent as a prisoner of war early in his career, he is adept in both French and Spanish, which frequently proves useful in when fighting ships of those nationalities.